Plot to kill Rose Hall Town businessman…Jamaican placed in custody

 The “hitman” was taken into custody after a detective observed his suspicious behaviour.
 The man identified as Curtis Fraser of New Amsterdam, collided with a car on the Albion Public Road.

-However, it was when he asked a driver of a car for a lift to Hampshire and left his motorcycle on the road, that the detective began following him.
+However, it was when he asked a car driver for a lift to Hampshire and left his motorcycle on the road that the detective began following him.
 He was trailed to two villages away when upon seeing the detective who was behind him, threw what appeared to be a firearm in the trench nearby.
 By that time back-up which was summoned by the detectives arrived on the scene and placed the man under arrest.

 A .38 revolver, with four matching rounds were retrieved from the trench.

 He also named two other persons, who were involved in the plot.
-The plot was developed after reports received stated that the businessman had owed the Jamaican money.
+According to reports received the plot was developed after the businessman owed the Jamaican money.

-However, the businessman disclosed on Friday, that he is not in business with the Jamaican but is rather a close friend of his.
+However, speaking to the businessman on Friday, he stated that he is not in business with the Jamaican but is rather a close friend of his.
 The businessman noted that he does not believe the Jamaican would want to kill him.
 He also denied owing money to the Jamaican.

 Mar 12, 2017By Franklin Wilson Paiwomak Warriors Football Club based at Annai in the Rupununi will battle the Guyana Defence Force in today’s final of the National Women’s Developmental League which will...